 Weeding manually can be sped up by throwing out used cooking water when preparing potatoes, pasta, rice or simply heating water up to a boil.
 Intensive spading tends to drain the soil of its nutrients by burying organic matter to where it can’t be converted to nutrients.
 Much better is to simply break the soil up with a light tool such as a broadfork.

 Mutual care and protection

-The carrot provides beneficial services to leek, lettuce, peas and radishes.
+The carrot provides beneficial services to leek, lettuce, peas and radish.
 Diversifying species present in a single garden plot will bolster and stimulate growth for all of them.
 However, check beforehand which combinations work best, because some plants are detrimental to others.
-This is typically the case for the potato which has trouble growing together with carrots and cucumbers.
+This is typically the case for potato which has trouble growing together with carrot and cucumber.